KrazyKats/TDA_cancer/README.md

 # Topological Data Analysis of Cancer

 This is documentation of the source code in the repository.
-To view the paper please visit "insert linke here".

 To use the code, open ```present.ipynb``` and run first 3 cells, change data folder directory, data_file name, and title inputs in cell 3.
 And Run the remaining cells.
 All output visualizations will be outputted to ```output_html``` for mapper visualizations and ```output``` for heatmap outputs.